 Finally, we’ll talk about managing your data both in terms of how much space it occupies, and whether it is routinely backed up.
 After all, you spend a great deal of time on your phone and tablet, shouldn’t you understand what your devices are storing, and how much storage that data is taking?

 Furthermore, if you’re going to keep your most important stuff on on a device the size of deck of cards, shouldn’t you at least make sure you can’t lose everything in one moment of forgetfulness?
 We think so and that’s why we cover a variety of methods you can always make sure that even if you drop your phone down a sewer grate, everything that’s on it can be saved.

 That’s all for today.
-We’re going to stop for the time being and let all this sink in.
 We encourage you to familiarize yourself with your device’s settings before we get to good stuff tomorrow when we’ll talk all about managing your applications and getting to know the Google Play Store’s settings.